 How to prevent stress

+Returning to work after stress leave can feel daunting, but it's a good opportunity to help create a healthier work environment.
 When you get back to work you might find yourself in a return to work interview.
 Nothing to be afraid of here, it should be a good thing.
-It's to help your employer understand what triggered your stress leave in the first place, and how to put plans in place to prevent it happening again, including:
+It's to help your employer understand what triggered your stress leave in the first place and how to put plans in place to prevent it from happening again.

 Remember: healthy-minded people are productive people.
 For tips on how to prevent fatigue, depression and general unhappiness in the workplace, check out our piece on avoiding burnout.

-The last thing we want is people off with mental health issues.
+The last thing we want is people off due to mental health issues.
 We have a responsibility to the team here and want Timetastic to be a calm, enjoyable place to work, so people can focus on the task at hand without any form of anxiety or stress.

 Here's a few of the steps we use to help keep stress levels down: